 - Slow support response times even for paying customers — a recurring theme in reviews

 ZenLedger's Trustpilot score dropped from 3.8 to 2.8 over the past year.
 Massive decline.
 Users on r/CryptoCurrency have started actively warning people away from it.
-Customer support is locked behind the $999/year Platinum tier, so everyone else gets self-service documentation and that's it.
-The UI feels like it was designed in 2021 and hasn't been meaningfully updated.
+The current plans now bundle tax pro access, which helps, but the UI still feels like it was designed in 2021 and hasn't been meaningfully updated.

 Use it or skip it?
-Use it if you have fewer than 25 transactions and want free tax reports.
+Use it if you want tax pro access bundled into the DIY plan and do not mind a clunkier interface.
 Otherwise, CoinLedger or Koinly offer a better experience at comparable prices.
-The support situation alone is a dealbreaker for complex portfolios.

 Side-by-Side Pricing and Features